- Our Mission

 2013, awarded the Henry DeWolf Smyth Nuclear Statesman Award at the Nuclear Energy Institute in Washington, D.C.; invited to be an “international adviser” to the Japanese Nuclear Regulatory Authority (JNRA).
 As a result of the Fukushima Daiichi accident, the Japanese government established the JNRA in order to provide independent oversight of the nuclear industry.
 During his time in Japan, President Meserve also gave a keynote address at a Fukushima Ministerial Conference.

-2012, received the William S. Lee Award for Leadership at the Nuclear Energy Institute’s (NEI) annual conference.
+2012, elected president of the Harvard Board of Overseers for 2012-2013.
+The Overseers provide advice and approvals of important actions about educational policies and practices.
+Members are elected by Harvard and Radcliffe graduates for six-year terms.
+Meserve has been a member of the Board of Overseers since 2007.
+The article about the election appeared in the April 30, 2012, Harvard Gazette.
+Received the William S. Lee Award for Leadership at the Nuclear Energy Institute’s (NEI) annual conference.
 NEI President and CEO Marvin Fertel observed, “[Meserve's] tireless contributions to the paramount issue of safety in the nuclear energy industry have been immeasurable.
 He’s one of the most well-respected figures in the nuclear field on any continent.

 - In 2013, postdoctoral fellow Rubén Rellán-Álvarez, at the Department of Plant Biology, was awarded the prestigious Marschner Young Scientist Award by the International Plant Nutrition Colloquium.
 The award was established for “outstanding Ph.D. students and early-career researchers with the potential to become future research leaders.”